waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Battle Mechanics & Observations
 *   **Lead Pokémon Anomaly (ROM Hack):** Observed that even if a Pokémon is in the first party slot, the game may send out a different Pokémon (e.g., SPBARKY instead of SPROUT) at the start of a wild battle.
 Requires manual switching to intended lead.
 (Observed Turn 3020, Viridian Forest)

+# Map Obstacles & Trainer Behavior
+*   Youngster (ID 4, VIRIDIANFOREST_YOUNGSTER4) at (3,19) in Viridian Forest, despite being defeated, continues to block the path south with dialogue "I'm looking for my stuff!
+Don't bother me!".
+This prevents access to the area directly south of him.